thomasloven/homeassistant-2020-presentation/readme.md

       - service: light.turn_off
         entity_id: light.right_light

-    # Note that you can add actions after the chooser which will run regardles of which branch
+    # Note that you can add actions after the chooser which will run regardless of which branch
     # was taken (unless that branch stops the automation).
     # I didn't need that, so it's not included in the example.
 ```